Deta, Romania: History

 Based on the archaeological evidence, the existence of this settlement has been established since the Neolithic, later evolving in the other historical eras (Bronze Age, Iron Age, Daco-Roman period and migration period).
 During the Roman period, the Roman castrum Potula existed here.
 The first recorded mention of Deta takes place in 1360, under the name of Ded, being the possession of nobleman Johannes de Deed, from which derives the current name.
 In 1411 and 1427, the locality is recorded with the names Ded and Kyzded ("Little Ded"), respectively.
 During the Ottoman domination, it declines.
 In his travel journals from 1660–1664, Turkish traveler Evliya Çelebi, who was visiting Banat, states that Deta was inhabited by Romanians.

 From 1724, when the colonization of Banat by the Germans from Bavaria and Alsace/Lorraine began, the locality was reborn, its name being transformed into Detta, after the old name Ded.
 In the same year, the first Roman Catholic church was built and the official registration of baptisms, deaths and marriages began (1725).
 Colonization began in 1737 and lasted until 1794, and in addition to the Germans, 21 Italian families from Milan area were colonized in 1763.
-The first colony consisted of a few houses on the present-day main street today and up to the old Bellavista Hotel.
+The first colony consisted of a few houses on the present-day main street and up to the old Bellavista Hotel.
 At that time, the Birda stream was the border of the settlement.
 At first the life of the colony was extremely harsh: the plague epidemic of 1738 quickly decimated the population.
 Until 1751 the locality was under military administration and developed less.
 It was only after it came under civilian administration, initially subordinated to Denta, that it was able to develop.
 The state organized colonization at its own expense.

 As the climate was very favorable for the rice plant, the state brought in specialized Italian settlers who re-established rice fields here (a few decades ago, Count Mercy had already tried to develop this crop, but due to epidemics they had been abandoned).
 From that period, the Italian Arizi and Timary families became famous, with special merits in rice cultivation.
 At the same time, the growth of silkworms was stimulated, an activity that the locals practiced with skill.